 In effectuating the provisions of this section, it shall be the duty of the faculty and of the administrative officials to exercise the fullest measure of good faith.
-No adverse or prejudicial effects shall result to any student because of his or her availing himself or herself of the provisions of this section.
+No adverse or prejudicial effects shall result to any student because of their availing themselves of the provisions of this section.